 B.S.
 (Neuroscience), 2018, University of Pittsburgh, Pittsburgh, PA

 Katy recently graduated from the University of Pittsburgh where she completed a degree in Neuroscience.
 She joined the lab to gain animal research skills and is excited to explore neuroscience research in relation to the auditory system and sound.
 She has an interest in neuropharmacology and plans to return to school for further education.
 In her free time, she likes hiking, traveling to new places, singing and dancing.

-Charita is a junior at Vanderbilt University majoring in Neuroscience and Medicine, Health, and Society.
+Charita is a senior at Vanderbilt University majoring in Neuroscience and Medicine, Health, and Society.
 She has worked as a laboratory technical assistant in pathology and histology, and she observes and volunteers at hospitals.
 Charita’s interests lie in healthcare, and she plans to pursue medical school, post graduation.
 In her free time, Charita enjoys dancing, trying new food, and spending time with friends and family.

 Julie is a sophomore at Vanderbilt University majoring in Medicine, Health, and Society or Neuroscience.
 Julie’s interests lie in the anatomies and physiologies of the special senses and doing community service.
 In her free time, Julie enjoys traveling, knitting, and playing squash.